Japan ruling party committee to urge giving AstraZeneca vaccine to Taiwan

-A Japan ruling party committee on Taiwan relations said on Friday it would call on the government to supply a portion of Japan's AstraZeneca (AZN.L) vaccine stock to Taiwan to help the island tackle a surge in coronavirus infections.
+TOKYO (Reuters) - A Japan ruling party committee on Taiwan relations said on Friday it would call on the government to supply a portion of Japan’s AstraZeneca vaccine stock to Taiwan to help the island tackle a surge in coronavirus infections.

 “We should provide Taiwan with vaccines as soon as possible,” the head of the policy group, Masahisa Sato said at a press briefing following a meeting of lawmakers.
 “When Japan was in need Taiwan sent us 2 million masks,” added Sato, who has served as a deputy defence minister and a deputy foreign minister.